Hearing loss levels - Understand your degree of hearing loss

 Levels of hearing loss

-What's your level of hearing loss?
+Understanding your level of hearing loss?

 Understanding what degree of hearing loss you're experiencing is the best way to find a solution that suits your needs.
 From mild and moderate to severe and profound, levels of hearing loss can vary quite drastically.
 Read below to see which signs sound familiar and where you may fall on the scale.